 - Invite a celebrity who is interested in coral reef to be a IYOR Ambassador.
 Use their status to increase public awareness of coral reefs.

 - Develop a range of IYOR merchandise such as, calendar, T-shirts, caps, or drink holders.
 Ask if your postal service could produce a IYOR stamp (pictured at right).
 Use this merchandise as giveaways or as rewards for participation in conservation activities.

 - Produce leaflets, brochures, pamphlets, stickers and posters in your native language to educate the public about the value of coral reef.

 - Encourage local journalists to write features about issues important to coral reef in the media.

 - Organise a coral reef competition (or photo competition) that encourages participation of local school students and the general public.

 - Promote the IYOR by linking your web site to the IYOR website (www.iyor.org) Participate to beach clean up.

 - Encourage the next generation to care about coral reefs – organise educational visits to local schools and introduce coral reef biology and conservation into the school curriculum.

 - Identify and nominate sites that are important for coral reef in your country, and lobby for their protection.

-- Organize a community clean-up day and coral reef survey.
+- Organise a community clean-up day and coral reef survey.
 Invite local schools to participate.